CrazyRedMachine/BorderBreakIO/README.md

 ## Joystick

-The Joystick has a lot of wires coming from it, but that's just because it's internally made out of 3 separate PCBs.
+The Joystick has a lot of wires coming from it, but that's just because it's internally made out of 3 separate PCBs :

+- Top PCB : clickable analog stick and *common anode* RGB led
+- Bottom PCB : one microswitch for the side button
+- Front PCB : two microswitches or the two triggers

-Connectors all have a different number of pins so I'm gonna use that number to distinguish.
+The connectors coming out of the joystick all have a different number of pins so I'm gonna use that number to distinguish.

 ### CN7